fmigneault/dockers/opencv-boost-python/README.md

-# docker-opencv-boost-python
+# opencv-boost-python

-Docker image setup.
+Docker image setup for basic image processing with OpenCV in Python.

 ## Components:
 - Ubuntu 16.04.1 (4.13.0-39-generic)